Gluten-Free Pumpkin Bread

 Instructions

 - Make a pumpkin puree and let it cool (this step is in case you don’t use canned pumpkin puree).
-It’s important to cook the pumpkin in the oven to remove the water.
+Roast the pumpkin in the oven to release the water.
+Set aside.

-- In a large bowl beat the oil with the sugars.
+- In a medium bowl, beat the oil with the sugars.
 Add the pumpkin puree and mix.
-Add the eggs one by one beating after each addition.
-Mix well.
+Add the eggs one by one, beating after each addition.

 - Pour the mixture into the prepared pan.

-- Bake for 50 minutes.
-To know if it’s ready insert a toothpick into the center of the bread, it should come out clean, with no streaks of batter.
+- Bake for 50 minutes; keep in mind that all ovens are different.
+To know if it’s ready, insert a toothpick into the center of the bread; it should come out clean, with no streaks of batter.

 - Let cool before removing.